hooktstudios/historyable/CONTRIBUTING.md

 Please follow theses simples steps to contribute to this project :

-1. Run the tests before & after doing anything.
+1. Run the specs before & after doing anything.

 2. Add specs regarding your code modification.